-Intellectual property is an umbrella term referring to commercially valuable creations of the mind or intellect.
-These creations include inventions, artwork, symbols, names, and designs.
-Intellectual property protection options include copyrights, trademarks, and patents or trade dress.
-The appropriate protection option depends on the work itself.
-Eg. a copyright may protect creative expression such as a painting, a book, or a jewelry design.
-A trademark may protect a word, logo, symbol, or design that identifies the creator of a product.
-A patent may protect new technological innovations.
+Intellectual Property is an umbrella term that refers to commercially valuable knowledge, creative ideas or expressions of the human mind.
+These creations include inventions; literary and artistic, artwork, symbols, names, images and designs.
+Intellectual Property protection options include Copyrights, Trademarks or trade dress, Patents or Registered Designs.
+The appropriate protection depends on the nature of the work itself.
+Example: A Copyright protects original works of authorship such as a painting, a book, or a jewelry design.
+A Trademark protects a brand name, word, logo, symbol, or design that identifies the creator of a product.
+A Patent protects innovations/inventions.

-Internationally, copyright protects “original works of authorship,” while a patent protects inventions or discoveries.
+Copyright protects “original works of authorship,” while a patent protects inventions or discoveries.
 Copyright protects creative expression, whether that expression is in the form of, for example, a painting, a book, or a sculpture.
 A trademark protects words, phrases, symbols, or designs identifying the source of the goods or services of one party and distinguishing them from those of others.

 For example, A copyright or trademark enables a consumer to relate a product or service to a business by its name, style, presentation or typography.
 This helps a customer what to expect in terms of quality, durability, or other parameters which in turns assists the buying the experience related with that.
 The logo on a Product packaging is probably a trademark while the artistic design on the box is probably a copyright.
 The product itself in terms of its technology or design may constitute a patent.